 BSc.
 (Hons) Psychology

 Certificate in Anger Management

 Certificate in Bereavement Support

-In addition to my private practice I work with two major charities offering counselling as well as a private counselling centre in Oxford.
+In addition to my private practice I work with a major charity offering group support.

 Areas of counselling I deal with

 Deciding to start counselling can feel like a big step.
 If you would like to have an initial informal chat about what to expect and how counselling might help, please feel free to give me a call.
 If I am with a client you may hear my voicemail.
 My voicemail is secure so please leave your name and number and times when you might be free to talk and i will call you back.